Action for Media Education History

 - AME developed materials for the teen board members.

-- As the teen board began to discuss content, it became clear that the primary venue for this group would be a webpage where content could take the form of articles, videos, news stories, movie reviews and more.
-Teens also envisioned developing content for a YouTube channel which would link with the website.
+- As the teen board began to discuss content, it became clear that the primary venue for this group would be a webpage where content could take the form of articles, videos, news stories, movie reviews, and more.
+Teens also envisioned developing content for a YouTube channel that would link with the website.

 - The teen board met with AME member and graphic designer John Engerman to determine the “look and feel” for their new website.
 (The AMP website has now been integrated into the AME website (www.action4mediaeducation.org)